China's imported coronavirus cases rise as local infections drop again

 A total of 95 cases have entered mainland China from overseas by the end of Friday, the commission said.

 Hubei has now seen new infections fall for nine straight days.
-All four new cases on Friday were in provincial capital Wuhan.
+All four new cases on Friday were in the provincial capital Wuhan.

-The death toll in mainland China had reached 3,189 by the end of Friday, up by 13 from the previous day.
+The death toll in mainland China from the coronavirus had reached 3,189 by the end of Friday, up by 13 from the previous day.
 All the latest deaths were in Hubei and 10 were in Wuhan.

 The virus has infected 80,824 people in mainland China, the commission said.
 Globally, more than 138,000 have been infected and over 5,000 have died, according to a Reuters tally.